 So, introduce content that shows the benefits of your product or service.
 Whereas in the other stages, you were focused only on identifying challenges and how to solve those challenges, now is the time to show where you come in and why you’re the best choice.

 This is why case studies are a vital part of the decision stage.
 They allow you to show how others who have purchased your product or service have benefited from choosing your business.
-The Content Marketing Institute’s (CMI) B2B content marketing report shows that successful content marketers were more likely to use case studies (73% vs. 61%).
+The Content Marketing Institute’s (CMI) B2B content marketing report shows that successful content marketers were more likely to use case studies (73 percent vs. 61 percent).

 The decision stage is also the time to ask potential buyers to take a live demo.
 This gives them a view of your solution firsthand and allows them to ask questions to truly understand how your solution is the best one to meet their needs.

 Elevate your content by aligning it with the buyer’s journey